ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 CQRS results in an increased number of objects, with commands, operations, events,... and packaging in deployable components or containers.
 It adds potentially different type of data sources.
 It is more complex.

 Some challenges to always consider:

 * How to support event version management?
 * How much data to keep in the event store (history)?
 * Design data duplication which results to synchronization issues.

 The CQRS pattern was introduced by [Greg Young](https://www.youtube.com/watch?v=JHGkaShoyNs), and described in [Martin Fowler's work on microservices.](https://martinfowler.com/bliki/CQRS.html)

 As soon as we see two arrows from the same component we have to ask ourselves how does it work: the write model has to persist Order in its own database and then sends OrderCreated event to the topic...
 Should those operations be atomic and controlled with transaction?
+We are detailing this in next section.

 ### The consistency challenge